 Bounce Back-Loan Scheme (BBLS)

 Bounce back loan scheme is a new loan scheme introduced by UK government through which loans up to £50,000 are provided primarily to support COVID19 affected small and medium-sized businesses - an easy to access loan at low-interest rate bank loan.
-The scheme has been extended till 31st January 2021.

 - Interest rate: Fixed 2.5% per annum.